NimishKr16/BloodLink/README.md

 # BloodLink 🩸
-## A Full-Stack Web-App acting to implement a Blood Donation and Management System!
+## A Full-Stack Web-App to implement a Blood Donation and Management System!